 How does Achebe’s incorporation of oral elements into Things Fall Apart contribute to the projects of telling one’s own story and creating a new view of the world?

-Describe some elements of European and African literary traditions
+Describe elements of European and African literary traditions.

-Understand how historical events are represented in fiction
+Analyze how historical events are represented in fiction.

-Recognize strategies that authors use to invoke and speak to specific audiences
+Evaluate strategies that authors use to invoke and speak to specific audiences.